plurid/css-space/README.md

 This document is NOT part of the current CSS standards and is merely a proposal, as implemented in the [`plurid`](https://github.com/plurid/plurid) framework.

-The document is being written keeping an eye open on the formalization, practices, and discourse of [CSS Grid Layout Module](https://www.w3.org/TR/css-grid-1/) and [CSS Flexible Box Layout](https://www.w3.org/TR/css-flexbox-1/).
+The document is being written keeping an eye open on the formalization, practices, and discourse of [CSS Grid Layout Module](https://www.w3.org/TR/css-grid-1/) and [CSS Flexible Box Layout Module](https://www.w3.org/TR/css-flexbox-1/).